Burns Surgeon Perth

 Burns surgery, often involving skin grafts or more advanced reconstructive options, is usually necessary to heal these burns and minimise scarring.
 Recovery involves comprehensive care, including physiotherapy and occupational therapy, to ensure the best possible outcome.

-For both types, running cool water over the burn for 20 minutes right after the injury is key.
-Immediate care can greatly impact healing and reduce the need for surgery.
+For both types of burns, it is crucial to run cool water over the affected area for at least 20 minutes immediately after the injury.
+Prompt first aid can significantly impact the healing process and may reduce the need for surgical intervention.

 Scar Revision Perth